screbeckitchain/kitchain-ai/README.md

 `feature_weights_full.xlsx` defines the importance of each feature.
 The `train_xgb_model.py` script reads this spreadsheet, normalizes the weights and uses them to create a synthetic training target before fitting an XGBoost regression model.
-Running the script will produce `xgb_model.pkl` which can be loaded by the app.
+Running the script will produce `xgb_model.json` which can be loaded by the app.

 To train the demo XGBoost model: